John Stewart (musician): Solo career, the post-Trio years

-Stewart continued to write songs and record for Capitol, while touring as a solo act.
-It was during this time that he composed the hit "Daydream Believer" for the Monkees, which was a hit for Anne Murray as well, and the closest Stewart came to writing a "standard".
+Stewart continued to write songs and record for Capitol while touring as a solo act.
+It was during this time that he composed the hit "Daydream Believer" for the Monkees, which was later a hit for Anne Murray as well, and the closest Stewart came to writing a "standard".
+He also wrote "Never Goin' Back" for the Lovin' Spoonful, which he recorded on his own 1969 album California Bloodlines.
 He later toured with Robert F. Kennedy's ill-fated 1968 presidential campaign and met and married in 1975 fellow folk singer Buffy Ford (with whom he remained until his death).
-He recorded a string of albums, including his signature album, California Bloodlines, as well as Willard, Cannons in the Rain, and Wingless Angels.
+He recorded a string of albums, including his signature LP, California Bloodlines, as well as Willard, Cannons in the Rain, and Wingless Angels.

 Though usually successful with critics and a core group of fans, Stewart's albums were not considered commercial successes; he left Capitol after only two solo releases and was signed by Warner Bros.
-Records, where he also recorded just two albums before moving on to RCA Records, with whom he released three LPs (including a live performance album, The Phoenix Concerts).
-Stewart followed his release from RCA with a contract at the Robert Stigwood organization, the same organization that serviced the recording contracts for Eric Clapton, the Bee Gees, as well as several other disco performers.
+Records, where he also recorded just two albums before moving on to RCA Records, with whom he released three LPs, including a live performance album, The Phoenix Concerts).
+Stewart followed his separation from RCA with a contract at the Robert Stigwood organization, the same label that released recordings contracts by Eric Clapton, the Bee Gees, and several other disco performers.
 It was at RSO Records that Stewart enjoyed his most commercially successful years as a solo artist.
-Teaming up with Stevie Nicks and Lindsey Buckingham (then in Fleetwood Mac), Stewart recorded and released Bombs Away Dream Babies, which made it to #10 on Billboards album chart and included the #5 hit, "Gold," in 1979.
-(Perhaps fittingly, considering the song's cynical attitude, Stewart later stopped performing "Gold" in concert, calling it "vapid" and "empty".
-The artist further claimed the tune meant nothing to him, having done it for the money and to please his record company.)
+Teaming with Stevie Nicks and Lindsey Buckingham, both then in Fleetwood Mac, Stewart recorded and released Bombs Away Dream Babies, which reached #10 on Billboards principal album chart and included the #5 hit "Gold" in 1979.
+Stewart later stopped performing "Gold" in concert, calling it "vapid" and "empty".
+Stewart further claimed the tune meant nothing to him, asserting that he had recorded it for the money and to please his record company.

 Two other tracks from Bombs Away, "Midnight Wind" and "Lost Her in the Sun", also hit the Top 40, making Stewart a sudden pop star at the age of 40.
-However, the follow-up album, Dream Babies Go Hollywood (1980), proved to be a commercial disappointment, hitting only #85 on the album chart.
-None of the singles from that LP (or any of his subsequent albums) made the Billboard Hot 100, though Stewart continued to perform right up to the time of his death.
+However, the follow-up album Dream Babies Go Hollywood (1980) proved to be a commercial disappointment, reaching only #85 on the album chart.
+None of the singles from that LP or any of his subsequent albums made the Billboard Hot 100, though Stewart continued to perform right up to the time of his death.